johnmee/johnmee.com/pages/resume.md

 John graduated as a stereotypical 'computer kid' in 1991 and spent a couple of years in the industry doing Fortran, UNIX/C and Perl for the Roads and Traffic Authority and AMPOL after working the help desks.
  He then globetrotted extensively working itinerant jobs until 2000 (9y).
-In 2000, he started building data-backed websites with Adobe ColdFusion, spreading several years amongst a consulting house, two long-forgotten startups, and a big marketing company (Carlson).
+In 2000, he started building data-backed websites with Adobe ColdFusion, spreading several years amongst a consulting house, two long-forgotten startups, and a big marketing company (Carlson) for CBA.
 He went back to Uni for a IT Masters and, via Genworth Financial, toyed with Java/Weblogic, then some C#.NET by freelance gigging and a contract with Perpetual Trustees (2y), before settling into Python.
 Feel free to ask about any of this time if it interests you.